thehyve/transmart-core/transmart-api-server/README.md

     Go to `Role Mappings` tab.
 Then select `Client Roles` to be `transmart` and assign some roles.
+    If TranSMART configured with the `denyAccessToUsersWithoutRole` setting, at least the `ROLE_PUBLIC` needs to be assigned for a user to be able to access any data.

 ## Configure TranSMART to accept tokens from Keycloak